Javier190/TechTestFullstack/README.md

 This is a repository done as a Trial for the Fullstack Developer role.

 The Mains task was basically create a To-Do App (Task Registers) with a CRUD.
+Add Unit Testing and stuff

 For the front i used ReactJS (axios and redux), for backend SpringBoot (JPA + crudRepository) + And H2 database only for development purposes.